Resources - Blog

 When it comes to Sponsored Products, you can differentiate your bids and view the performance of these according to three placement groups: top of search, rest of search, and product detail pages.
 Top of search refers to the ads in the top of the first page of search results.
 Rest of search refers to the ads shown in the middle or at the bottom of the results page and in the second page of the results and beyond.
 Product detail pages refer to the placements on those pages, and certain other placements off search results like the Add to Cart page.

 In addition to selecting a bidding strategy, you can also set bids according to placement.
-You can enter a percent increase to your base bid for two placements: top of search and product detail pages.
+You can enter a percent increase (between 0-900%) to your base bid for two placements: top of search and product detail pages.
 When you do this, your bids will increase by the specified amounts when your ads compete for opportunities on those placements.
+It is for this reason that these placement adjustments are also referred to as placement multipliers.

 This setting can be used to increase the visibility of your ads and generate additional impressions for a specific placement.
 It is important to note that it is possible that bidding by placement can negatively impact your ACoS, as you are bidding higher just for placement and not necessarily increasing conversion.